3 FTSE 100 Dividend Stocks to Consider in 2023

 Dividend stocks offer investors the opportunity to diversify their portfolio whilst earning regular income, which can either be kept as cash or reinvested.

 The UK’s benchmark index, the FTSE 100, is comprised of the 100 largest companies listed on the London Stock Exchange (LSE) by market capitalisation, many of which are generous dividend payers.
-In this article, we will highlight 3 FTSE 100 dividend stocks to consider adding to your portfolio for additional income in 2023.
+In this article, we will highlight 3 of the best FTSE 100 dividend stocks for investors to consider for additional income in 2024.

-Before we dive into our picks for FTSE 100 dividend stocks to consider in 2023, it is worth quickly identifying some of the metrics investors should consider when picking dividend stocks.
+Before we dive into our picks for the top FTSE 100 dividend stocks to watch in 2024, it is worth quickly identifying some of the metrics to consider when picking dividend stocks and which we ourselves have considered in writing this article.

 • Dividend Yield